-3.5.
-The Start-up team must appoint a Person-In-Charge ("PIC") who should be active members of CUHK as specified in 3.3 above and be a Director of the Company with authority to sign on behalf of the company and legally bind the Company, and to engage in the Company's business.
+3.7.
+The Start-up team must appoint a Person-In-Charge ("PIC") among its members who should be active members of CUHK as specified in 3.5 above and be a Director of the Company with authority to sign on behalf of the company and legally bind the Company, and to engage in the Company's business.
 The PIC is responsible for (a) overseeing the operations of the Company, and (b) liaising with ORKTS on matters relating to the funding under TSSSU.
 According to ITC, the PIC is required to hold a senior position with savvy knowledge of the technology start-up and can be reached by CUHK during normal business hours.
 The PIC MUST also be either a Professor or a student/graduate.
 A visiting professor whose contract with CUHK is scheduled to expire before the end of the current TSSSU financial year can serve only as a member but not a PIC.
-A non-professoriate staff member (e.g. Research Associate, Research Assistant, Postdoc) can serve only as a member but not a PIC.
 Also, a full-time CUHK employee, according to the terms of employment at CUHK, cannot work full-time for the company.